Back to Clinical Trials

 BRIEF SUMMARY

-This early phase I trial tests the feasibility, functionality, and sustainability of robotic vascularized composite bladder allograft transplantation in treating patients with bladder cancer.
-A vascularized bladder allograft transplantation may provide a more durable and better tolerated alternative to urinary diversion using bowel in patients with bladder cancer.
+This phase 0 trial tests the feasibility, functionality, and sustainability of vascularized composite bladder allograft transplantation in treating patients with terminal bladder pathology.
+A vascularized bladder allograft transplantation may provide a more durable and better-tolerated alternative to standard urinary diversion, which employs bowel.
+A robotic surgical approach will be employed.

 DETAILED DESCRIPTION